YoForex005/yofoxrext-website-clean/replit.md

 # YoForex - Expert Advisor Forum & Marketplace

 ## Overview
-YoForex is a comprehensive trading community platform for forex traders, featuring forums, an Expert Advisor (EA) marketplace, broker reviews, and a virtual coin economy ("Sweets").
-The platform aims to cultivate a self-sustaining ecosystem by rewarding user contributions and providing valuable trading tools and resources.
-Its business vision is to become a leading hub for forex traders, fostering engagement and providing essential trading resources and tools.
+YoForex is a comprehensive trading community platform for forex traders.
+It features forums, an Expert Advisor (EA) marketplace, broker reviews, and a virtual coin economy ("Sweets").
+The platform aims to cultivate a self-sustaining ecosystem by rewarding user contributions and providing valuable trading tools and resources, ultimately becoming a leading hub for forex traders.

 ## User Preferences
 ### Communication Style